isabellaflores/vamos/README.md

 Here is a short [YouTube Demo](https://youtu.be/xJMp0Bu-_vc) of Vamos in action.

-**You can make money writing overlays for Vamos.** You choose your own price, and you receive 90% of the chosen price (I get the other 10% for developing Vamos).
+**You can earn cryptocurrency writing overlays for Vamos.** You choose your own cryptocurrency price when you deploy your overlay.

 Vamos is great for streamers!
 With a two-machine installation, there is zero chance of accidentally streaming your use of an overlay.